 Upon the effectiveness of the registration statement of which this prospectus forms a part, we will establish an audit committee of the board of directors.
-The rules of the Nasdaq require that the audit committee of a listed company be comprised solely of at least three independent directors.
-The members of our audit committee will be Elias Diaz Sese, Bertrand Grabowski and [•]. [•] will serve as chairman of the audit committee.
-Elias Diaz Sese, Bertrand Grabowski and [•] meet the independent director standard under Nasdaq's listing standards.
+The rules of Nasdaq require that the audit committee of a listed company be comprised solely of at least three independent directors.
+The members of our audit committee will be Elias Diaz Sese, Bertrand Grabowski and Daniel Karp.
+Bertrand Grabowski will serve as chairman of the audit committee.
+Elias Diaz Sese, Bertrand Grabowski and Daniel Karp meet the independent director standard under Nasdaq's listing standards.

-Each member of the audit committee is financially literate and our board of directors has determined that [•] qualifies as an "audit committee financial expert" as defined in applicable SEC rules.
+Each member of the audit committee is financially literate and our board of directors has determined that Bertrand Grabowski qualifies as an "audit committee financial expert" as defined in applicable SEC rules.